 Hyperglycemia and hypoglycemia in type 1 diabetes

 Hyperglycemia occurs when blood sugar levels are too high.
-People develop hyperglycemia if their diabetes is not treated properly.
+People develop hyperglycemia if their diabetes isn't treated properly.
 Hypoglycemia sets in when blood sugar levels are too low.
 This is usually a side effect of treatment with blood-sugar-lowering medication.

-Diabetes is a metabolic disease with far-reaching health effects.
+Diabetes is a metabolic disease that can have far-reaching effects on your health.
+These result from problems with insulin.
 In type 1 diabetes, the body only produces very little insulin, or none at all.
-In type 2 diabetes, not enough insulin is released into the bloodstream, or the insulin cannot be used properly.
+In type 2 diabetes, not enough insulin is released into the bloodstream, or the insulin can’t be used properly.